Sports Science Advanced

 You require four GCSEs at grade 4/C or above including Maths and English to study our Sports Science Courses.

 Throughout the course we look to work with local sporting organisations to aid the application of the knowledge gained on the the course.
 You will also be supported in gaining meaningful work experience to build wider skills and strengthen C.V. and University applications, aiding you in better preparation for employment within the sports industry

 HOW MUCH WILL I NEED TO STUDY?

 To complete your Sports Science course you will be required to commit to 10hrs timetable at college a week contact time with tutors.
-Along side this you will be expected to complete 10hrs of directed study outside the classroom.
-This directed study includes working towards assignment, research for further topics and revision for external exams.
+Alongside this you will be expected to complete 10hrs of directed study outside the classroom.
+This directed study includes working towards assignments, research for further topics and revision for external exams.

 HOW WILL I BE ASSESSED?

 Assessment takes place through a range of internal assessed units via written assignments, presentations, videos, practical’s and external assessed units via exams and case studies.
 Over the two years on the course 42% of the assessment grade is externally assessed.